 Mercer’s 4-8 record also included five losses by three goals or less – an indicator that Hannan’s squad was turning the corner by season’s end.
 The campaign also saw Hannan help develop a pair of freshmen - goalkeeper Mike Nugent and forward Chris Baxa - into two of the best players at their specific positions in the country.
 Nugent finished the year ranked sixth nationally in saves per game (13.42) while Baxa was 10th nationally at 2.75 goals per game.

-In 20 years as a head coach, Hannan has procured an impressive 190-137 record, including a sterling 129-71 mark in his previous post at Goucher College in Towson, Maryland.
+He posted sterling 129-71 mark in his previous post at Goucher College in Towson, Maryland.
 Hannan’s 12-year career at Goucher was capped by an 18-2 (9-0 Landmark) record in 2012, highlighted by the school’s first NCAA Division III Tournament win in 21 years of program history.
 After reaching the quarterfinals of the NCAA National Tournament, the team finished the year ranked No. 10 nationally in the USILA Coaches poll.

 Goucher’s appearance in the NCAA Tournament was its second in a three-year period, earned by virtue of Landmark Conference Tournament Championships in 2010 and 2012.
 Following the 2010 campaign, Hannan was selected as the C. Markland Kelly Award winner for the top collegiate coach in Maryland while the Landmark Conference honored Goucher with Coaching Staff of the Year honors.